How to Write an AI Policy for a Professional Services Firm (2026)

 This is what regulators are responding to.

-ABA Formal Opinion 512 (2024) is the governing standard.
+For law firms: ABA Formal Opinion 512 (2024) is the governing standard.
 It requires lawyers to understand AI tools well enough to use them competently, protect client confidentiality when using AI, and supervise non-lawyer use of AI in the same way lawyers supervise other non-lawyer work.
 A law firm that lets associates use any AI tool they want, with no oversight, is likely out of compliance with Opinion 512 today.
+Courts have already sanctioned attorneys for submitting AI-generated briefs that cited fabricated cases — and those attorneys didn't have AI policies.

-The AICPA's 2025 guidance on AI use by CPAs makes clear that client data confidentiality obligations extend to AI tools.
+For accounting firms: The AICPA's 2025 guidance on AI use by CPAs makes clear that client data confidentiality obligations extend to AI tools.
 A CPA who inputs a client's unreported income, SSN, or financial statements into a non-enterprise AI tool without a data processing agreement is taking on personal liability exposure.
-The AICPA's guidance assumes the kind of documented oversight that only a policy can create.
+The AICPA's guidance doesn't mandate a written AI policy by name, but it assumes the kind of documented oversight that only a policy can create.

-The FTC's March 2026 guidance on AI and deceptive practices explicitly flags professional services contexts.
+For all firms: The FTC's March 2026 guidance on AI and deceptive practices explicitly flags professional services contexts.
 If your firm uses AI to generate client analysis, recommendations, or reports and doesn't disclose that — or doesn't apply a meaningful human review — the FTC considers that a potential deceptive practice.
+This is new enforcement territory, but the guidance is clear.

 What Goes Into a Professional Services AI Policy